SayoshiNakamario/BadgersStake/README.md

 ## What is BadgersStake?

 A decentralized staking contract for BitcoinCash.
-It is a UTXO smart contracts written with [CashScript](https://cashscript.org/) that distributes fungible tokens as a reward for locking and unlocking coins.
+It is a UTXO smart contract written with [CashScript](https://cashscript.org/) that distributes fungible tokens as a reward for locking and unlocking coins.

 The CashScript for the [BadgersStake Contract is here](./BadgerStake.cash).